 The identification, monitoring and, where appropriate, the reduction of significant risk to the Company is the responsibility of the Board.
-The Board has also established an Audit, Risk and Compliance Committee which addresses the risks to the Company.
+The Board addresses Risk and Compliance within the Audit Committee which addresses the risks to the Company.

 The Board will review and monitor the parameters under which such risks will be managed.
 Management accounts will be prepared and reviewed at Board meetings.
 Budgets will be prepared and compared against actual results.